Mental health resources

 988 Suicide & Crisis Lifeline: The 988 Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States.

 The Mental Health Coalition: The Mental Health Coalition is group of the leading mental health organizations, brands, and individuals who have joined forces to end the stigma surrounding mental health and to change the way people talk about, and care for, mental illness.
-They provide a resource library to help different communities learn about mental health, help loved ones, learn coping skills, and seek support.
+They provide a resource library to help different communities learn about mental health, find help for loved ones, learn coping skills, and seek support.

 The Trevor Project: The Trevor Project is working to end suicide among lesbian, gay, bisexual, transgender, queer & questioning young people.
 They provide crisis service, education, and more for LGBTQ youth and young adults.